- How did 24/7 affect public health in South Dakota?

 OBJECTIVES: We examined the public health impact of South Dakota's 24/7 Sobriety Project, an innovative program requiring individuals arrested for or convicted of alcohol-involved offenses to submit to breathalyzer tests twice per day or wear a continuous alcohol monitoring bracelet.
 Those testing positive are subject to swift, certain, and modest sanctions.
 METHODS: We conducted differences-in-differences analyses comparing changes in arrests for driving while under the influence of alcohol (DUI), arrests for domestic violence, and traffic crashes in counties with the program to counties without the program.
 RESULTS: Between 2005 and 2010, more than 17 000 residents of South Dakota—including more than 10% of men aged 18 to 40 years in some counties—had participated in the 24/7 program.
 At the county level, we documented a 12% reduction in repeat DUI arrests (P = .023) and a 9% reduction in domestic violence arrests (P = .035) following adoption of the program.
 Evidence for traffic crashes was mixed.
 CONCLUSIONS: In community supervision settings, frequent alcohol testing with swift, certain, and modest sanctions for violations can reduce problem drinking and improve public health outcomes.

-Between 2005 and 2010, more than 17,000 residents of South Dakota—including more than 10% of men aged 18 to 40 years in some counties—participated in the 24/7 program.
+- Between 2005 and 2010, more than 17,000 residents of South Dakota—including more than 10 percent of men aged 18 to 40 years in some counties—participated in the 24/7 program.

-Evaluations are needed to explore whether 24/7 can work outside South Dakota in both rural and urban areas.
+- Evaluations are needed to explore whether 24/7 can work outside South Dakota in both rural and urban areas.

-It will also be useful to explore how testing programs with swift and certain sanctions can best incorporate positive incentives for compliance as well as treatment services.
+- It will also be useful to explore how testing programs with swift and certain sanctions can best incorporate positive incentives for compliance as well as treatment services.

-This report is part of the RAND Corporation external publication series.
+This report is part of the RAND Corporation External publication series.
 Many RAND studies are published in peer-reviewed scholarly journals, as chapters in commercial books, or as documents published by other organizations.